The Breath Film features some amazing young talent, fantastic cinematography and a humble interpretation of Tim Winton’s book about surfing mateship.

 As to be expected there are wonderful shots of the ocean, surfing, and the Australian landscape.
 I wanted to be on a retro bike tagging along down the road in the bush with these two.

-Warning: Some people may find the later third of the film (and book) confronting.
+Warning: Some people may find the latter third of the film (and book) confronting.

 The only minus is the film fails the Bechdel test and leaves out the-what-happens-next layer of the book.
 Many of the characters have little dialogue, so it’s up you to fill in the gaps.
 In this instance, my recommendation would be to watch the film before the book.